UWCNuclear/RootEffi/README.md

 The **&** at the end will let you keep control of the terminal so that you can fit peaks in GRSISort and have gedit open at the same time :-)

+Whenever you edit a script, you should save it and close ROOT/GRSISort to run it again.

 To run RootEffi, type in the command line:

      grsisort -l RootEffi.C